mrbuche/Conspire.jl/docs/src/constitutive/solid/elastic.md

 Elastic constitutive models cannot be defined by a Helmholtz free energy density but still depend on only the deformation gradient.
 These constitutive models are therefore defined by a relation for some stress measure as a function of the deformation gradient.
-Consequently, the tangent stiffness associated with the first Piola-Kirchoff stress is not symmetric for elastic constitutive models.
+Consequently, the tangent stiffness associated with the first Piola-Kirchhoff stress is not symmetric for elastic constitutive models.

 ```math
 \mathcal{C}_{iJkL} \neq \mathcal{C}_{kLiJ}